Quasimaps to moduli spaces of sheaves on a $K3$ surface: Introduction

 Having constructed a surjective cosection of the obstruction theory, ideally one would like to reduce the obstruction theory.
-However, due to the involvement of non-commutative geometry in our considerations, we can reduce the obstruction theory only under a certain assumption, which is nevertheless not unnatural, see Proposition \ref{reduction} for more details.
-However, we do not use our reduced obstruction theory for the construction of the reduced virtual fundamental class due to the limitations of our assumption.
+However, due to the involvement of non-commutative geometry in our considerations, we can reduce the obstruction theory only under a certain assumption, which is not unnatural, see Proposition \ref{reduction} for more details.
+For that reason, we do not use our reduced obstruction theory for the construction of the reduced virtual fundamental class.
 We instead choose to work with reduced classes of \cite{KiL}.